Skip to Content Skip to Navigation

 • Although taking a sample following our recommended procedure is easy and safe, some people understandably don’t feel comfortable doing this themselves.
 In particular, you might prefer not to crawl around in dusty or hard-to-reach places to take a sample.
 Our asbestos inspectors are trained in taking samples safely, even from tricky nooks and crannies.

 • Are you just replacing some lino in your kitchen?
 Or are you knocking down walls, building extensions, or otherwise making major structural changes to your house?
-The more extensive your renovations, the more it makes sense to have a full asbestos inspection.
+The more extensive your renovations, the more it makes sense to have a full inspection.

 • This one is easy!
 If your council requests an asbestos or hazardous materials inspection, survey or audit as part of obtaining a construction certificate, they need a full report from an expert who has inspected the property in person.
 They won’t be satisfied simply with test results from individual samples.

-If you’re in doubt, there’s never any harm in requesting an asbestos inspection.
+If you’re in doubt, there’s never any harm in requesting an inspection.
 We’re happy to quote on doing an inspection even if it’s just to put your mind at rest.
 You should never worry that your concerns are too trivial to get us involved.

 Inspections of suspected loose fill asbestos insulation